Skip to content

 1. Add the fresh flowers to the glass jar and cover with vodka (I try to make sure the liquid is dense with the flowers to give a high potency extraction).
 Shake the jar every couple of days to ensure the flowers are evenly extracted and covered.

-2. Wait for 2 weeks, strain the liquid and pour into an amber tincture bottle.
+2. Wait for 2 weeks, strain the liquid and pour it into an amber tincture bottle.
 Add a few drops to your water or herbal tea 3 times a day.